wheelybird/openvpn-server-ldap-otp/README.md

  * `ACTIVE_DIRECTORY_COMPAT_MODE` (false): Sets `LDAP_LOGIN_ATTRIBUTE` to `sAMAccountName` and `LDAP_FILTER` to `(objectClass=user)`, which allows LDAP lookups to work with Active Directory.
 This will override any value you've manually set for those settings.

- * `OVPN_TLS_CIPHERS` (tls-cipher TLS-ECDHE-ECDSA-WITH-CHACHA20-POLY1305-SHA256:TLS-ECDHE-RSA-WITH-CHACHA20-POLY1305-SHA256:TLS-ECDHE-ECDSA-WITH-AES-128-GCM-SHA256:TLS-ECDHE-RSA-WITH-AES-128-GCM-SHA256): Determines which ciphers will be set for `tls-cipher` in the openvpn config file.
+ * `OVPN_TLS_CIPHERS` (TLS-ECDHE-ECDSA-WITH-CHACHA20-POLY1305-SHA256:TLS-ECDHE-RSA-WITH-CHACHA20-POLY1305-SHA256:TLS-ECDHE-ECDSA-WITH-AES-128-GCM-SHA256:TLS-ECDHE-RSA-WITH-AES-128-GCM-SHA256): Determines which ciphers will be set for `tls-cipher` in the openvpn config file.
+ * `OVPN_PORT` (1194): Sets the port that OpenVPN listens on _inside_ the Docker container.
+To get the container to listen on the port too, update the Docker `-p` argument to match (e.g., if you set `OVPN_PORT=1196`, use `-p 1196:1196`).
+The client configuration will be set to connect to this port too.
  * `OVPN_PROTOCOL` (udp):  The protocol OpenVPN uses.
 Either `udp` or `tcp`.
  * `OVPN_INTERFACE_NAME` (tun):  The name of the network tunnel interface OpenVPN uses.
  * `OVPN_NETWORK` (10.50.50.0 255.255.255.0):  The network that will be used the the VPN in `network_address netmask` format.